Application and Admissions

 The exam date must be within five years of graduate program start date.
 A subject test is not required.

-Official scores can either be transmitted by ETS and/or you may attach a scan or screenshot of your official notification; it is highly recommended that you do both.
+Official GRE scores must be transmitted by ETS and it is highly recommended that you also attach a scan or screenshot of your official notification.

 Visit the Graduate School website for GRE help.

 - Quantitative: 80%

 When transmitting your scores via ETS, use Institution Code 6874 - University of Minnesota, Twin Cities (Minneapolis/St. Paul).
 Please allow 4-6 weeks for scores to be sent and matched to your application.

 If attaching a scan or screenshot of your official notification, go to the Materials portion of the application and attach your file in the Graduate Program Additional Material section.

 Required for all applicants whose native language is other than English (applicants who have completed post-secondary coursework in certain English-speaking countries are exempt from providing exam scores or additional proof of English proficiency).